HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Implantable Device profile:
+The following are example usage scenarios for the this profile:

 -   Query for a Patient's Implantable Devices
 -  [Record or update]  a Patient Implantable Device